GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 instead of the patterns.
 Installing more memory in your printer *may or may not* solve the problem!

-Table [tbl:fillex] contains a few examples of fill specifications.
+Table :ref:`fillex <tbl-fillex>` contains a few examples of fill specifications.

+.. _tbl-fillex:

 +---------------------------+-----------------------------------------------------+
 +===========================+=====================================================+